• Skip to primary navigation

 However, certain circumstances allow for better alternatives than others.

-For example, if it's winter and the only San Marzano Tomatoes available are pale compared to the vibrant colors of summer, they are likely to be bland.
+For example, if it's winter and the only San Marzano Tomatoes available are pale compared to the bright colors of summer, they are likely to be bland.

 However, if you come across good-quality San Marzano Tomatoes in winter, by all means, go for it.